exporl/apex-documentation/development/android-build-and-install-instructions.md

 2. `--ks`: path to the keystore containing the key which the apk will be signed with.
 This key is stored in a JKS keystore.

-3. `--ks-pass`: this is the keystore password.
-The safest way to specify the password is in a file.
-The path should be prefixed with "file:".
+3. `--ks-pass-path`: this is the path to a file containing the keystore password.

 APKs need to be signed so the user can verify that any next version is issued by us.
 The public key certificate included with the APK is self-signed.
 The JKS